 Fill pits deeper than 5 mm with 1 100% solids epoxy fillter compound approved by the Consultant after the prime coat has cured but prior to application of the second coat.
 Blast cleaning may be necessary in localized areas to institute this procedure.

-Tank Maintenance/Repair:
+Tank Defect and Repair:

 Accumulation of bird droppings, sediment, iron oxide, etc., shall be removed by high pressure water cleaning, blast cleaning, and/or other suitable methods approved by the Consultant.